mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/schema-first-guide.md

 #### Embeddable as a group of columns

 First, for the grouping of columns.
 In most of our entities, we have "created_at" and "updated_at" columns, but not quite all of them (case in point: the pivot tables).
 Let's make it a policy to add an optional "_track" property to any entity with such columns.
 That property will be an embeddable object having those two fields.
-We'll also remove them from their original properties, keeping only the copy in the emebeddable object.
+We'll also remove them from their original properties, keeping only the copy in the embeddable object.
 For simplicity, we'll assume the type and defaults of all such columns are correct.

 Normally, embeddable objects map to a column formed by using the property as a prefix.
-In our case, that would be "track_creted_at" and "track_updated_at".
+In our case, that would be "track_created_at" and "track_updated_at".
 We don't want that, so we will set the `prefix` option to `false`, so that in the end, we still map to `created_at` and `updated_at`.

 ```ts title="src/modules/common/track.gen.ts"
 import { EntityMetadata, ReferenceKind, type GenerateOptions } from '@mikro-orm/core';